-The LTI standard was first released in 2010 replacing the outdated Shareable Content Object Reference Model (SCORM) standard.
-Released in 2000, SCORM required the tool or application to be saved in a static downloadable package (.zip file) that couldn’t be updated dynamically.
+The LTI standard was first released in 2010 as an alternative to the Shareable Content Object Reference Model (SCORM) standard.
+Released in 2000, SCORM requires the tool or application to be saved in a static downloadable package (.zip file) that can’t be updated dynamically.

 Learning Tools Interoperability (LTI) is a standardized framework for enabling learning platforms (tool consumers such as Blackboard) to integrate with third-party learning applications (tool providers such as CourseArc).
 Published by the IMS Global Learning Consortium, LTI eliminates the need for custom integration between LTI-compliant tool consumers and tool providers allowing organizations to choose from a variety of best-of-breed tools that can be deployed quickly and easily.
 LTI enables third-party tools to integrate seamlessly into an LMS without students even realizing that they’re interacting with another tool.